National Endowment for the Humanities (NEH) - Division of Public Programs

 All applications to this program must be submitted via Grants.gov.
 NEH strongly recommends that you complete or verify your Grants.gov registration at least two weeks before the application deadline, since it takes time to process your registration.

-Applications must be received by Grants.gov on or before January 10, 2018, for projects beginning in April 2018.
+Applications must be received and validated by Grants.gov by 11:59 PM Eastern Time on August 29, 2018, for projects beginning on April 1, 2019.
 Grants.gov will date- and time-stamp your application after it is fully uploaded.

 View this opportunity on Grants.gov: